 You can generally wear a size down (which will be more form-fitting) or a size up (which will be looser with more room for layering, as done at the South Pole).

-Flat-rate shipping to the USA ($25) and Canada ($35) is available.
+Shipping to the USA ($25), Canada ($35), and Europe (calculated) is available.
 We will ship to other countries on request, but you are responsible for any import taxes and fees.
 Please contact us for details!

 Extremely Limited Quantity!